A belated happy birthday to Léon Scieur, who was born on March 19, 1888, and died on October 7, 1969.

 Scieur was the son of a farmer in Florennes, near Charleroi in Belgium.
 He began work as a glassmaker before being introduced to cycling by his neighbor, Firmin Lambot, who taught him to ride a bike at the late age of 22.

 Scieur turned professional in 1913 and rode his first Tour de France that same year, but didn’t finish.

 After working as a mechanic during World War I, Scieur returned to racing, competing in the revived 1919 Tour de France for which he just missed out on a spot on the podium after finishing in fourth.

 In fact, officials noted that Scieur was seen huddled in a doorway trying to repair one of the punctures.The report goes on to describe how he had acquired a needle and thick thread from the woman in whose doorway he was sheltering, but his fingers grew too cold to use them.

-Back then, fixing a tire involved stripping it from the rim, cutting the stitching that held the base together, mending the inner tube, then sewing up the tire before remounting it.
+Back then, fixing a tire involved stripping it from the rim, cutting the stitching that held the base together, mending the inner tube and then sewing up the tire before remounting it.